What It Means to Be a Caregiver during COVID-19

 Caregivers have to be mindful of changes their clients are experiencing.

 Seniors who have health conditions such as dementia are already sensitive to changes in their routines.
 With social life and community activities upended due to shelter-in-place orders and business closures, some seniors may experience an increase in their symptoms.
 For example, loneliness from social-isolation can lead to increased depression.
 Caregivers can help by adjusting care plans and finding ways to reduce symptoms, such as providing clients with engaging activities or arranging time with loved ones over video conferencing apps.

 Caregivers need to be role models.

 During a pandemic, the whole world is watching and eyes are often on essential workers.
 People are looking up to caregivers as role models, as sources of inspiration and mentorship.
 It’s not uncommon to hear caregivers referred to as heroes for the services they continue to provide for their communities.
 Many caregivers take this to heart and make it their mission to provide the best caregiving services possible while inspiring others to do the same.

-If you are in need of a qualified caregiver in San Francisco or one of the surrounding communities, contact Alegre Home Care for more information.
+If you are in need of a qualified caregiver to provide home care in Oakland or one of the surrounding communities, contact Alegre Home Care for more information.